 JAEPA provides tariff-free entry for Australia’s key resources, energy and manufactured exports.

-Since entry into force on 15 January 2015, more than 99.7 per cent of Japan’s imports of these products from Australia by value (in 2013) enter Japan duty-free, with most remaining tariffs eliminated by 2024.
-On full implementation of JAEPA all of Australia’s current resources, energy and manufacturing exports, worth more than $31 billion in 2016 will benefit from tariff-free entry into Japan.
+Most of Japan’s imports of these products from Australia enter Japan duty-free, with most remaining tariffs to be eliminated by 2024.
+On full implementation of JAEPA all of Australia’s current resources, energy and manufacturing exports, worth more than $39 billion in 2017, will benefit from tariff-free entry into Japan.

 Resources and energy products

-Australia’s exports of resources and energy products to Japan were worth an estimated $30 billion in 2016 and accounted for more than 76 per cent of Australia’s total exports to Japan.
-Many of Australia’s major resource exports, such as coal, iron ore and liquefied natural gas already entered duty-free before JAEPA, but tariffs of up to 11.7 per cent were charged on a range of transformed energy and resource products.
+Australia’s exports of resources and energy products to Japan were worth an estimated $37 billion in 2017 and accounted for more than 78 per cent of Australia’s total exports to Japan.
+Many of Australia’s major resource exports, such as coal, iron ore and liquefied natural gas entered duty-free before JAEPA, but tariffs of up to 11.7 per cent were charged on a range of transformed energy and resource products.
 Under JAEPA, all tariffs on energy and mineral products will be eliminated by 2024, with most cuts having occurred on 15 January 2015 when JAEPA entered into force.

 Key outcomes included:

-- High tariffs of 11.7 per cent on unwrought nickel (unalloyed) are being phased out by 2021.
-Australia is Japan’s third largest supplier of unalloyed nickel, with imports worth $60 million in 2016.
+- Tariffs of 11.7 per cent on unwrought nickel (unalloyed) are being phased out by 2021.
+Japanese imports of Australian unwrought nickel were worth $98 million in 2017.

 - Immediate elimination of tariffs up to 7.9 per cent on non-crude petroleum oils.
-Australia’s exports to Japan were worth $97 million in 2016.
-Additionally, tariffs already set at zero for certain petroleum oil products will be locked-in at that rate, providing greater certainty to Australian exporters.
+Australia’s exports of this product to Japan were worth $143 million in 2017.
+Additionally, tariffs already set at zero for certain petroleum oil products are locked-in at that rate, providing greater certainty to Australian exporters.

 - Tariffs of 6.3 per cent on ferro-manganese are being phased out by 2021.
-Australia is Japan’s largest supplier, with Japan importing $31 million of ferro-manganese from Australia in 2016.
+Japanese imports of Australian ferro-manganese were worth $63 million in 2017.

 - Immediate elimination of the 3.2 per cent tariff on titanium dioxide.
-Australia’s exports to Japan were worth $21 million in 2016.
-This outcome will help improve Australian titanium dioxide exporters’ competiveness against other foreign suppliers.
+Australia’s exports of this product to Japan were worth $20 million in 2017.

-Under JAEPA these tariffs are being eliminated, opening up new opportunities for Australian exporters.
+Under JAEPA tariffs are being eliminated on Australian manufactured goods, opening up new opportunities for Australian exporters.
 Outcomes include:

-- Elimination of tariffs and more liberal rules of origin than Japan has ever granted to another country for key apparel, textiles, woollen blankets and carpets.
+- Elimination of tariffs on apparel, textiles, woollen blankets and carpets.

 - Immediate elimination of tariffs of 5.2 per cent on pearl jewellery.
-Japan’s imports from Australia worth $15 million in 2016.
+Japan’s imports of these products from Australia were worth $9 million in 2017.

 - Immediate elimination of tariffs on wood products, such as medium density fibreboard, particle board and structured laminated timber.
-Imports of all forestry items from Australia were worth $568 million in 2016.
+Japanese imports of all forestry items from Australia were worth $561 million in 2017.

 - Elimination of the 6 per cent tariff on kangaroo leather.

 - Immediate elimination of tariffs up to 4 per cent on paints and varnishes.
-Exports to Japan worth $3.5 million in 2016.
+Australian exports to Japan were worth $2.5 million in 2017.

-- Elimination of tariffs up to 6.5 per cent on a range of plastic products (worth around $61 million in 2016), most on entry into force.
+- Elimination of tariffs up to 6.5 per cent on a range of plastic products, most on entry into force.

 - Immediate elimination of tariffs of 4 per cent on sausage casings.
-Australia’s exports worth $37 million in 2016.
+Australia’s exports of these products were worth $30 million in 2017.

 - Immediate elimination of tariffs (up to 4.8 per cent) on shaving creams, deodorants and lanolin.
 Australian exports to Japan of these products were worth over $2 million in 2017.